facebook/react-native-website/docs/getting-started.md

 Follow the [installation instructions for your Linux distribution](https://nodejs.org/en/download/package-manager/) to install Node 10 or newer.

+The node binary may not be executed if it does NOT exist in /usr/bin. (for example, if installed on specified by PATH, such as nvm)

 <block class='native windows android' />

 <h3>Node, Python2, JDK</h3>